MapleWorld/iChat/Phase2/Process.md

 <h1>Scrum-like process report (not finished)</h1>
 We had two sprints, one for the server side, the other for client side. <br>
 For the first sprint, we had a planning meeting at BA3195 on Sept.
-18th (? comfirm this please), our group came up with a rough plan for first release which includes the features we think are improtant.  <br>
+18th, our group came up with a rough plan for first release which includes the features we think are improtant.  <br>
-We decided to use sql and servlet to build/host server for database communication.
+We decided to use MySql and servlet to build/host server for database communication.
 <br>
 At the end of first sprint, we got 100% of what planned done, the server is setup running and we had no difficulty communicating between andorid and server. <br>